ua-umka/RepData_PeerAssessment1/PA1_template.md

 File
 [activity.zip](https://github.com/ua-umka/RepData_PeerAssessment1/blob/master/activity.zip?raw=true)
 is downloaded and uncompressed in a working directory.
-To uncompress the file *downloader package* is used.
+To uncompress the file, *downloader package* is used.

     library("downloader")
     if (!file.exists("activity.zip")) {